A memory jar is a popular and meaningful memorial idea that celebrates the memories you shared with your departed loved one.

-A memory jar is both a tribute to their life and legacy, and a source of comfort to the grieving family as they get to read and treasure up all the important memories.
+This project is not only a tribute to a loved one’s life and legacy.
+It also serves as a source of comfort to the grieving family as they get to read and treasure up all the important memories.

-Let’s talk about how you can do this simple memorial project for yourself or to give to a grieving family member.
+Let’s talk about how you can create this simple memorial for yourself or to give to a grieving family member.

 What Is a Memory Jar?